 The program is open both to all TWU graduate students currently enrolled in any degree program and to invidiuals and professionals in the community.

-Students who obtain their certificate in Women's Studies will gain:
+Students who obtain their certificate in Multicultural Women's and Gender Studies will gain:

 - Increased understanding of how gender is constructed and functions in social, cultural, historical, political, and institutional contexts.

 - Increased understanding of the diversity of women's lives, particularly as they intersect with age, class, disability, ethnicity/'race,' region, religion, and sexuality.

 - Enhanced ability to engage critically and holistically with multicultural-feminist/womanist theories concerning social inequalities, to develop advanced research skills in the field of women's studies, and to develop effective academic writing skills.

 - Preparation for responsible leadership in community settings, the academy, and careers in social service.

 Those interested in the Certificate must submit a brief statement of purpose (500 to 700 words) describing the Certificate's relationship to the student's intellectual and professional goals.
 You may email your statement of purpose to the Multicultural Women's and Gender Studies Department at email@example.com.
 Applicants must also meet the following requirements: